-Student Grievance Resolution Procedure

-Section 1 - Purpose and Scope
+Student Grievance Resolution Procedure Section 1 - Purpose and Scope

-- (1) This Procedure seeks to facilitate the informal resolution of grievances as close as possible to the source of student dissatisfaction, and to provide a general framework for the complaints management system under which the University will handle and respond to complaints. - (2) This Procedure which enacts the Student Grievance Resolution Policy applies to all students and to University staff involved in managing student grievances or appeals to decisions made in accordance with University policies and procedures.
+- (1) This Procedure seeks to facilitate the informal resolution of grievances as close as possible to the source of student dissatisfaction, and to provide a general framework under which the University will handle and respond to complaints. - (2) This Procedure which enacts the Student Grievance Resolution Policy applies to all students and to University staff involved in managing student grievances or appeals relating to decisions made in accordance with University policies and procedures.